cerodell/fwf/docs/index.rst

 Overview:
 #########

-    The FWF model is built off a preexisting fire-weather model, the Fire Weather Index System (FWI).
+   The Fire Weather Forecast (FWF) model is built off a preexisting fire-weather model, the Fire Weather Index System (FWI).
 The FWI system developed by Van Wanger and Pickett estimates how past/current/future weather conditions affect the moisture content within varied forest fuel layers across Canada.
-Knowing the fuel moisture content at all locations enables the fires management agencies to understand where fires may occur and how fast they may grow/spread.
+Knowing the fuel moisture content at all locations enables fires management agencies to understand where fires may occur and how fast they may grow/spread.

-    The FWF model differs from the current FWI systems by calculating the moisture codes/indices at every grid point within the model domain at a one-hour temporal and 4 km spatial resolution.
-The current FWI system calculates the moisture codes/indices once daily at noon local at 900 point locations across Canada.
+   The new FWF model differs from current FWI models by fully utilizing a numerical weather prediction (NWP) model.
+Fuel moisture codes/indices are calculated at every grid point within the NWP model at a 4 km spatial resolution.
+The Fine Fuel Moisture Code, Initial Spread Index, and Fire Weather Index are resolved at a one-hour temporal resolution while the Duff Moisture Code, Drought Code and Build up Index are solved once daily at noon local.
+This idffers from current FWI models that calculate all moisture codes/indices once daily on noon local at 900 point locations across Canada and interpolate to fill the void.
-    The current model then interpolates the weather between those stations to create a spatial forecast.

 | For the current FWF forecast check out:
 | https://firesmoke.ca/forecasts/fireweather/current/